How to Conduct Employee Training Needs Assessment

 Group/Job Role Level TNA Analysis

 The next level learning needs analysis example is the group, team, or job role level.
-When learning how to conduct TNA activities for a project, this will typically be the level that you’re using.
+When learning how to use a learning needs analysis template for a project, this will typically be the level that you’re using.

 The steps of training need assessment at this group/job role level are to determine specific training needed to provide skills that a particular business unit, team, or role is lacking and need to be trained for.